dchege711/programming_challenges/advent-of-code/2024/AoC2024/11-plutonian-pebbles/11-plutonian-pebbles.md

   highlight="cs"
   id="PlutonianPebbles.DP.cs" >}}

-In {{% cite "PlutonianPebbles.Common.cs" %}}, I tried using PLINQ in `CountStonesAfterBlinks`, only to find the program ran slower. {{% cite PLINQPitfalls %}} notes that over-parallelization is a common pitfall, especially in nested queries.
-PLINQ is probably helpful when:
+I tried using PLINQ in `CountStonesAfterBlinks`, only to find the program ran slower. {{% cite PLINQPitfalls %}} notes that over-parallelization is a common pitfall, especially in nested queries.
+PLINQ is probably (general advice is to measure) a speedup when:

 1. The inner data source is known to be very long.
 2. Each inner computation is expensive.